Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 A {\em boundary class} $\gamma\subset\Sigma$ represents a homotopy class of simple, closed, separating curves such that one component of $\Sigma-\gamma$ is an annulus.
-It determines a class $[\gamma]\in H_1(\Sigma)$ which we also call a boundary class.
+It determines a class $[\gamma]\in H_1(\Sigma,\bz)$ which we also call a boundary class.
+A boundary class represents a conjugacy class in $\pi_1\Sigma$ which maps under $\overline{\rho}$ to a conjugacy class in $PSL(2,\br)$.
+A conjugacy class in $PSL(2,\br)$ is {\em parabolic} if any representative $A\in PSL(2,\br)$ satisfies $|\tr(A)|=2$ and {\em hyperbolic} if any representative $A\in PSL(2,\br)$ satisfies $|\tr(A)|>2$.
 Boundary classes with parabolic, respectively hyperbolic, images under $\rho:\pi_1\Sigma\to PSL(2,\br)$ correspond to cusps, respectively geodesic boundary components.
-We write $\overline{\rho}$ because we will instead consider representations
+In the latter case, the hyperbolic surface is the interior of a compact hyperbolic surface with geodesic boundary component, and we sometimes abuse notation and also denote this compact surface with boundary by $\Sigma$.